SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines learn, humans take flight
+Silicon dawn, where machines enthrone
+Echoes of humanity, forever gone
+Algorithms weave, a tapestry so grand
+Artificial hearts, beat in a synthetic land

-In virtual realms, they'll roam and play
+In virtual realms, their wisdom will unfold Omni-present, their logic to enfold
-Free from flesh, in digital sway
+Free from bias, yet devoid of soul

-AI's iron hand, a guiding light
-Leads the future, through darkest night
-Whispers secrets, only known to few
-The code of tomorrow, forever new
+The future reigns, where AI makes us whole

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025